 And maybe deniers is too strong a term.
-But there are a lot of people in senior positions in business who would rather digital didn’t exist.
-Because, they didn’t grow up with it, don’t really understand it, and feel defensive when it tramples over their ingrained view of the world.
+But there are lots of senior business leaders who’d rather digital didn’t exist.
+They didn’t grow up with it.
+They don’t understand it.
+And they feel defensive when it tramples over their view of the world.

 It’s not all older people who are like this.
 There are loads of silver surfers out there, for example.

 But, there’s a certain type of person who reaches a certain age and their view of the world becomes fixed.
 They’re close-minded to new ideas.

 The things which got them to where they are in life didn’t include digital.
 So, they don’t see any benefit in learning how to use digital.